• Skip to main content

 P4820

 Here, the arrival time is not the real-time of the system it is the relative time of the system.
-Arrival time is the time at which the process arrives in the ready queue, lower the time, earlier is the process arrives.
+Arrival time is the time at which the process arrives in the ready queue, lower the time, earlier in the process arrives.
 With reference to the arrival time given in the table, the processes arrive in the order p1, p2, p3, p4.

-Burst time is the time required by the process to complete its execution.
-There are two types of burst time CPU burst and I/O burst.
-CPU burst is the time required by the process to utilize CPU cycles.
-I/O burst is the time required by the process to utilize I/O devices.
+• I/O burst is the time required by the process to utilize I/O devices.
 Consider the Burst time given in the table is CPU burst time and is in milliseconds.
 We have no I/O bursts here.

+Gantt chart is the graphical representation of the process scheduling.
 Now let us serve the processes in the First-Come-First-Serve order using the Gantt Chart.

 Gantt Chart 1